ucdavis/FairMLCourse/Blog.md

 You may be exhausted at the end of the quarter/year, and can hardly think of the future, but...

 If you are not graduating and don't have a summer internship etc., I have a project you may be interested in.
 This would be development of an R package, **dsld**, Data Science Looks at Discrimination.
 I'm thinking maybe 1-3 189G (or other) students would work on it, with Author status, which I will also have.
-We'll put it on CRAN, and publicize it, maybe submit a paper to a journal.
-I do think it wll attract a a amount of attention.
+We'll put it on CRAN, and publicize it and probably submit a paper to a journal.
+I do think it will attract a considerable amount of attention.

 Some main points: